Medical and Regulatory Law Specialist Barristers | England, Wales, UK | London, Manchester & Regional

 Our barristers are English speaking.
 Some have other language skills.
 Where an interpreter is needed, please let us know.

 Our clerks will deal with day to day calls and administration of Chambers, and be responsible for billing.
 Our barristers will deal with the legal elements of your case.
 We often work with external lawyers as well, where a case requires it.

-For a clearer understanding of the fees that may be charged for legal services provided by Alexander Chambers lawyers, call us without obligation and in strict confidence to discuss them, on:
+For a clearer understanding of the fees that may be charged for legal services provided by our lawyers, use our contact form, or call us without obligation and in strict confidence to discuss them, on our main number.

 0845 652 0451